Computer security: Office of Personnel Management data breach

 In April 2015, the Office of Personnel Management discovered it had been hacked more than a year earlier in a data breach, resulting in the theft of approximately 21.5 million personnel records handled by the office.
 The Office of Personnel Management hack has been described by federal officials as among the largest breaches of government data in the history of the United States.
 Data targeted in the breach included personally identifiable information such as Social Security numbers, names, dates and places of birth, addresses, and fingerprints of current and former government employees as well as anyone who had undergone a government background check.
 It is believed the hack was perpetrated by Chinese hackers.

 Ashley Madison breach

-In July 2015, a hacker group is known as The Impact Team successfully breached the extramarital relationship website Ashley Madison, created by Avid Life Media.
+In July 2015, a hacker group known as The Impact Team successfully breached the extramarital relationship website Ashley Madison, created by Avid Life Media.
 The group claimed that they had taken not only company data but user data as well.
 After the breach, The Impact Team dumped emails from the company's CEO, to prove their point, and threatened to dump customer data unless the website was taken down permanently.
 When Avid Life Media did not take the site offline the group released two more compressed files, one 9.7GB and the second 20GB.
 After the second data dump, Avid Life Media CEO Noel Biderman resigned; but the website remained to function.